Larry Mizel

 Larry A. Mizel (born September 14, 1942) is an American business executive and philanthropist based in Denver, Colorado.
-He currently serves as Executive Chairman of MDC Holdings.
+He is the former President, CEO, and Executive Chairman of MDC Holdings.

 Early life

 Larry A. Mizel was born to a Jewish family in 1942.
 He graduated with a bachelor's degree in business administration from the University of Oklahoma in 1964, and with a JD from the University of Denver College of Law in 1967.